Interstate matches in Australian rules football

-Until June, 1977, interstate Australian rules football games were played by teams representing the major football leagues or organisations, with players representing the State or Territory they were playing in at the time.
-From October, 1977 until May, 1999, players were selected for their states under partial or full State of Origin selection rules.
-Football historian John Devaney has argued that: "some of the state of origin contests which took place during the 1980s constituted arguably the finest expositions of the game ever seen".
+Until 1977, interstate Australian rules football games were played by teams representing the major football leagues or organisations, with players representing the state or territory they were playing in at the time.
+From 1977, players were selected for their states under partial or full state of origin selection rules.
+Football historian John Devaney has argued that "some of the state of origin contests which took place during the 1980s constituted arguably the finest expositions of the game ever seen".

-There have been no regular representative Australian rules football matches featuring players from the fully professional Australian Football League since 1999.
-Representatives matches continue to be played annually between teams representing the state or territorial leagues at the second tier or below.
-One senior women's State of Origin match was played in 2017.
-Representative matches are played at underage level as part of the men's and women's Underage National Championships, notably the AFL Under-19 Championships and AFL Women's Under-18 Championships.
+Since 1999, there have been a few once-off interstate matches featuring players from the fully professional Australian Football League, but no regular interstate competitions.
+Representative matches continue to be played annually between teams representing the state or territorial leagues at the second tier, as well as at underage level as part of the men's and women's Underage National Championships.

-Throughout its pre–State of Origin history, Victoria, as represented by the Victorian Football League, was the dominant state in representative football, winning 16 of the 19 carnivals up until 1975.
-Competition was more even during the nine competitions held in the State of Origin selection era, with championships shared among Western Australia (4), South Australia (3) and Victoria (2).
+Throughout its pre-state of origin history, Victoria, as represented by the Victorian Football League, was the dominant state in representative football, winning 16 of the 19 carnivals up until 1975.
+Competition was more even during the nine competitions held in the state of origin selection era, with championships shared among Western Australia (4), South Australia (3) and Victoria (2).